dangets/presentations/thrust_intro/slides.md

     thrust::transform(d_src1.begin(), d_src1.end(), d_src2.begin(),
                       d_dst.begin(), addFunc);

-Another very cool thing about the Thrust algorithms is that because of the magic of C++ templates, you can call the same algorithms on `thrust::host_vectors`!
+Another cool thing about the Thrust algorithms is that because of the magic of C++ templates, you can use the same algorithms on `thrust::host_vectors`!

 When called with a `host_vector` the computation will be done by the CPU,